Great Western Four+ Doctoral Training Partnership (NERC)Find a programme

 A student of any nationality would be able to receive a full award if they fulfil UK (United Kingdom and islands) current residency requirements, ie they have:

 - Settled status in the UK, meaning they have no restrictions on how long they can stay

 - Been 'ordinarily resident' in the UK for three years prior to the start of their studentship.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences)

 - Not been residing in the UK wholly or mainly for the purpose of full-time education.
 (This does not apply to UK or EU nationals.)

-Students from EU countries, other than the UK, that are not resident in the UK are offered one of the nine studentships available through the thematic competition.
+Students from EU countries, other than the UK, that are not resident in the UK may be eligible for studentships available through competition.
 To be eligible for these, a student must be ordinarily resident in a member state of the EU, in the same way as UK students must be ordinarily resident in the UK.

 Further information on funding for prospective UK, EU and international postgraduate students.

 An upper second-class degree or higher (or international equivalent) in a discipline related to the PhD project for which you are applying, such as geology, biological sciences, environmental sciences, chemistry or geography.
 Applicants with additional relevant experience and/or a master's degree are encouraged to apply.